Yuri Andropov: Promotion of Gorbachev

-Leader of the Soviet Union
+Leader of the Soviet Union (1982–1984)

 Two days after Brezhnev's death, on 12 November 1982, Andropov was elected general secretary of the CPSU, the first former head of the KGB to become general secretary.
 His appointment was received in the West with apprehension in view of his roles in the KGB and in Hungary.
 At the time his personal background was a mystery in the West, with major newspapers printing detailed profiles of him that were inconsistent and in several cases fabricated.

 Andropov divided responsibilities in the Politburo with his chief deputy, Konstantin Chernenko.
 Andropov took control of organizing the work of the Politburo, supervising national defense, supervising the main issues of domestic and foreign policy and foreign trade, and making leadership assignments in the top ranks of the party and the government.
 Chernenko handled espionage, KGB, the Interior Ministry, party organs, ideology, organizational matters, propaganda, culture, science, and higher education.
 He was also given charge of the Central Committee.
 It was far too much for Chernenko to handle, and other Politburo members were not given major assignments.

 Domestic policy

 Economy

 At home, Andropov attempted to improve the USSR's economy by increasing its workforce's efficiency.
 He cracked down on Soviet laborers' lack of discipline by decreeing the arrest of absentee employees and penalties for tardiness.
 For the first time, the facts about economic stagnation and obstacles to scientific progress were made available to the public and open to criticism.
 Furthermore, Andropov gave select industries greater autonomy from state regulations and enabled factory managers to retain control over more of their profits.
 Such policies resulted in a 4% rise in industrial output and increased investment in new technologies such as robotics.

-Despite such reforms, Andropov refused to consider any changes that sought to dispense with the command economy introduced under Joseph Stalin.
+Despite such reforms, Andropov refused to consider any changes that sought to dispense with the Planned economy introduced under Joseph Stalin.
 In his memoirs, Gorbachev wrote that when Andropov was the leader, Gorbachev and Gosplan chairman Nikolai Ryzhkov asked him for access to real budget figures.
 "You are asking too much", Andropov responded.
 "The budget is off limits to you."